 Hawke’s Bay is New Zealand’s oldest and second-largest wine-producing region, made famous by full-bodied red wines, and complex chardonnay.
 So successful, in fact, it is responsible for 80% of the country’s Merlot, Cabernet Sauvignon, and Syrah grapes.
 As a result, it’s been nicknamed the ‘Bordeaux of New Zealand.’

 With 72 wineries in the region, you will have to make some choices.
 Select from this wine trail map, or make your life easy with one of the tours just below.
-Here are a few of the more popular wineries you’re likely to see on a tour, some amongst the best wineries in Hawkes Bay.
+Here are a few of the more popular wineries you’re likely to see on a tour, some of the best wineries in Hawkes Bay.

 - Mission Estate, Poraiti (near Taradale): New Zealand’s oldest winery, established in 1851.
 It is often referred to as the birthplace of New Zealand wines.